GameStop stock is falling after Reddit surge. Here's why that's not a surprise

 Pachter has GameStop's stock at a target price of $16.
 Keep in mind this is just one analyst's assessment.

 The retailer did receive some help in recent months thanks to the release of the PlayStation 5 and Xbox Series consoles.
-Both are still in high demand and selling out swiftly once they come back in stock.
+Both are still in high demand and selling out swiftly whenever they're in stock.
 GameStop reported $1.7 billion in sales this past holiday season.
+Online sales made up 34% of the total holiday sales, which was a 300% increase from the previous year.

+GameStop said it will bring on Matt Francis, an engineering leader at Amazon Web Service, to be the company's first chief technology officer, according to a report from Marketwatch on Wednesday.
+He will oversee GameStop's e-commerce operations when he starts on Feb.
+15.

-What's important to know is that GameStop's skyrocketing shares don't equate to financial success.
+What's important to know is that GameStop's inflated prices don't equate to financial success.
 It still has problems that need to be addressed.

 Remember that while deciding whether this is a roller coaster you'd want to brave.